kalayo/omniscient_phone/CodeBook.md

   * subject
   * activity
   * means of variables, using _-mean()_ as search pattern
-  * standard deviations of variables, _-std()_ as search pattern
+  * standard deviations of variables, _-std()_ as search pattern.
-* The columns of the resulting data set are relabeled, using _features.txt_ as key.
+* The columns of the resulting subset are relabeled, using _features.txt_ as key.
-* The activities in the _activity_ column are decoded, using _activity_labels.txt_ as key.
+* The activities in the subset are decoded, using _activity_labels.txt_ as key.
 * Each column is averaged by activity and by subject into a new, tidy data set.
 * (At each step, data integrity is checked using functions defined in _quality_controls.R_.
 Please see comments in _quality_controls.R_ for details.)
 * The tidy data table of averages by activity and subject is written to a text file.